cedpoilly/parrot/README.md

 # Nuxt Whisper Demo

+This is my parrot app that I built for fun.
+Say something and it will reply back.

 ## About this demo

 In this demo we use the front-end of a `Nuxt 3` app to upload an audio file to a Nuxt API route.